 Dr. Woods is currently Professor of Psychology and Dean of the Graduate School at Marquette University.
 Prior to that, he was Head of Psychology at Texas A&M University from 2013-2015, and a faculty member, Chair of Psychology and Associate Dean of the Graduate School at the University of Wisconsin-Milwaukee from 1999-2013.
 Dr. Woods received his PhD in Clinical Psychology from Western Michigan University in 1999.
 Dr. Woods has authored or co-authored over 260 papers or chapters, and authored or co-authored 9 books on Tic Disorders, Trichotillomania, and other repetitive behavior problems.
 Dr. Woods is a Fellow of the American Psychological Association and the Association for Behavioral and Cognitive Therapies.

-Ready to learn more about Marquette University's behavior analysis graduate program?
+Learn more about Marquette University's behavior analysis graduate program.

 December 1st for the following fall term.